Get

 Image Credit: Monfocus, Pixabay

-How is Calendula Given?
+How Is Calendula Given?

 Often, the herb is used topically and is put into a lotion or made into a paste.
 This paste is applied to your dog’s wound to promote healing.
 It may also be used alongside other herbs to fight inflammation and similar problems.
-Always follow your vet’s advice when giving this herb.
+Always follow a vet’s advice when giving this herb.
 Because there is no scientific information involving calendula for dogs, the dosage advice can vary widely.

 Sometimes, the herb is given internally to help with stomach ulcers.
 In this case, the herb is often made into a powder to put onto food or liquid to give directly to the dog.
 It largely depends on what is available.
 However, topical preparations are not safe for internal use due to the other ingredients commonly added.
 You must only use calendula that is specifically made to be given internally.

 There is no specific dosage recommended, as there aren’t any controlled clinical studies involving this herb.
 Therefore, the dose may need to be adjusted regularly until it begins working for your dog.
-Follow your vet’s instructions carefully when giving this herb to your animal, as dosage will depend on their size and the purpose of the herb.
+Follow a vet’s instructions carefully when giving this herb to your animal, as dosage will depend on their size and the purpose of the herb.

-What Happens If You Miss a Dose?
+What Happens if You Miss a Dose?

 We don’t have any studies on this herb, so we don’t know what may happen if you miss a dose.
 With that said, this herb is more supportive in nature.
 Therefore, missing a dose likely won’t cause any serious issues.
 However, it may prolong wound healing or lessen the herb’s effects.
 You should try to stay on task as much as possible to prevent potential issues from occurring.

 If you miss a dose, give it as soon as you realize you’ve missed it.
-Giving a dose thirty minutes late isn’t a huge deal.
+Giving a dose 30 minutes late isn’t a huge deal.
 If you’re coming close to the next dosage time, skip the dose.
 Don’t give double the recommended dosage at one time just because you missed a dose previously.

 marigold plants